Position: Indirect bright light

-Spathiphyllum ‘Domino’ is an evergreen herbaceous perennial with a clump forming habit.
-Its dark green glossy leaves have white and very light green variations, are ovate with entire margins, up to 30cm long and 15cm across.
-Its leaves acquire the variation as a result of a virus.
+Spathiphyllum wallisii is a tropical evergreen herbaceous perennial with a clump forming habit.
+Its dark green glossy leaves are ovate with entire margins, up to 30cm long and 15cm across.
 Its flowers are composed of a white spathe (bract) and a yellow spadix, are up to 7cm long and appear on a flowering stalk.
 Its roots have rhizomes from which its leaves and flowers emerge.

-Spathiphyllum ‘Domino’, commonly known as Peace Lily ‘Domino’, is a variety of Spathiphyllum wallisii.
-In its native habitat the species grows as an understory plant in tropical forests.
+Spathiphyllum wallisii, commonly known as Peace Lily, White Sails or Spathe Flower, is native to south Central America.
+In its native habitat it grows as an understory plant in tropical forests.

-The landscape architect may find Spathiphyllum ‘Domino’ useful as an attractive foliage houseplant with attractive spring flowers suitable for shady locations.
+The landscape architect may find Spathiphyllum wallisii useful as a foliage houseplant with attractive spring flowers suitable for shady locations.
 It should be noted that this plant will produce fewer flowers in lower light levels.

-Ecologically, Spathiphyllum ‘Domino’ are of little benefit to UK wildlife.
+Ecologically, Spathiphyllum wallisii are of little benefit to UK wildlife.

-Spathiphyllum ‘Domino’ prefers moist, fertile, well-drained soils.
+Spathiphyllum wallisii prefers moist, fertile, well-drained soils.
 It tolerates most pH of soil.